coda/packs-sdk/docs/guides/advanced/embeds.md

+---
+description: Embed external content using Packs and optimize your app for embedding.
+---

 # Embedding content

 Packs typically operate purely on data and actions, leaving the display up to the document.
 However there are times in which you may want to provide a richer experience, which can be accomplished by embedding a portion of an application directly within the doc.